My Journey

 Life before Parkinson's

 It feels like I've lived several lives.
 I grew up in a small town with my parents and two younger brothers, and married before my senior year of college.
 I had a short career in the 60's as an English and French teacher before becoming the mother of two sons.
 I was a stay-at-home mom during their early childhood, and a volunteer with various groups serving people with disabilities.
 I spent 10 years as an antique dealer (really!) and, during that time, studied and performed classical piano.
 After years of fighting the system to try to get an appropriate education for one son, I decided to go back to school at the age of 40 to become certified to teach special education.
-As a graduate student, my passion was ignited to learn and teach and advocate for people with disabilites.
+As a graduate student, my passion was ignited to learn and teach and advocate for people with disabilities.
 I became aware that I could make a difference in the lives of children with disabilities if I had the credentials to teach at the university level so that I could teach the teachers.
 My going-back-to-school days extended into a few more years.

 In 1996, I married my colleague Bill Giddings, a counselor educator who trained graduate students to be school and mental health counselors.
 Bill is my best friend and companion.
 He always seems to be on my wavelength.
 I feel tremendously lucky to have such a sensitive, supportive, and caring partner.
 Life is good!!!
 A native of Oak Park, Illinois, Bill always wanted to live in the mountains.
 Our mutual love of nature and Native American culture fueled our desire to leave overpopulated, polluted Northwest Indiana.
-We purchased a lovely log home in rural Pennsylvania for our eventual retirement.
+We purchased a home in rural Pennsylvania for our eventual retirement.
 I was thrilled at the prospect of returning to my childhood home, but loved my career and was not in any hurry to do so.

 PD and Beyond

-I read everything I could get my hands on about PD and learned that Parkinson's is a degenerative disease that occurs with the premature death of a small portion of the brain that makes a chemical called dopamine.
-The brain needs dopamine to control the body's movement.
-Fortunately medications that replace or mimic the missing chemical are effective in reducing symptoms.
-I decided to confront PD head-on by taking my medications, and taking care of myself physically.
+I decided to confront PD head-on by taking my medications and taking care of myself physically.
 I began a supervised program of weight training and exercise at the university, had several private yoga lessons, and continued work with a physical therapist trained in myofascial release (to help the muscle pain).
 I decided that a positive attitude and activity were 90% of the battle, a way to keep PD from progressing.
 What I failed to understand at that point is that PD would progress no matter what my attitude was.
-Exercise might keep me stronger but it would not prevent the death of neurons.
+Nevertheless, I can say that I have learned that there are things I can do to minimize progression that allow me to live a full and active life (more on that, later).

-The First Summer at Ravenwood
+The First Summer After Diagnosis

-Even though the move went smoothly, that summer was extremely difficult because of Parkinson's.
+We retired from Purdue, put our house in Indiana on the market, and moved to our PA dream home, on the edge of the forest.
+Ah!
+Quiet at last!
+Birdsong and clean air!
+Time to take a deep breath and relax.
+However, that summer was extremely difficult because of Parkinson's.
 My tremor flared up after I helped Bill install a fence for the dogs.
-My body aches and pains were intensifying, and I couldn't sleep at night because pain was keeping me awake.
+Body aches and pains were intensifying, and I couldn't sleep at night because pain was keeping me awake.
 I tried two different massage therapists...no help.
 I practiced yoga on my own, but it only helped briefly.
 In desperation, I made an appointment with a chiropractor.
 Bill and I were shocked to see the x-rays after his evaluation.
 Osteoporosis (diagnosed via a bone density test after two fractures in 2001) and muscle rigidity had turned a slight spinal curvature into a markedly curved and twisted spine.
 I had lost 3/4" in height in the six months since my PD diagnosis!

 Internet Support Groups for People Living with PD